dmlc/xgboost/multi-node/hadoop/README.md

 Notes
 ====
-* The code has been tested on MapReduce 1 (MRv1), it should be ok to run on MapReduce 2 (MRv2, YARN).
+* The code has been tested on MapReduce 1 (MRv1), it should be ok and recommended to run on MapReduce 2 (MRv2, YARN).
 * The code is multi-threaded, so you want to run one xgboost per node/worker, which means the parameter <n_workers> should be less than the number of slaves/workers.